Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 ```
 #### **Forward propagation**

-Now we have to change the forward propagation in order to pass to the good modules regarding the bool `is_snapshot` :
+Now we have to change the forward propagation in order to pass to the good modules regarding the bool `is_snapshot`.
+Also note that we use two `torch::tanh()*1.2` activation functions
+that actually are useful for approximating sin(x) (see numerical application) :

 ```c++
 torch::Tensor nnet::forward( torch::Tensor & X ){